-Net realized gains of \$1.6 million were recorded in 2019 and \$1.1 million in 2018.
-In 2019, primarily as a result of the rebalancing of our investment portfolio resulting in the sale of our remaining corporate debt and commercial mortgage-backed securities and the sale of a US Treasury security and liquidation proceeds from a former investment as detailed below.
-In 2018, the gain was a result of the sale of certain investments from our US government and federal agency portfolio and liquidation proceeds from a former investment as detailed below.
-In both 2019 and 2018, the proceeds from the sale of the above-mentioned investments were used to acquire US government and federal agency securities for either our AFS or HTM portfolios.
+Net realized gains of \$1.2 million were recorded in 2020 and \$1.6 million in 2019.
+In 2020, the gain is due to the strategic decision to liquidate floating rate and purchase fixed rate US government and federal agency securities.
+In 2019, the gain is primarily as a result of the rebalancing of our investment portfolio resulting in the sale of our remaining corporate debt and commercial mortgage-backed securities and the sale of a US Treasury security and liquidation proceeds from a former investment as detailed below.
+In both 2020 and 2019, the proceeds from the sale of the above-mentioned investments were used to acquire US government and federal agency securities for either our AFS or HTM portfolios.

 Included in this amount in 2019 was a \$1.0 million net realized gain on the receipt of liquidation proceeds from our former investment in the Avenir Pass-through Note, which was formerly a structured investment vehicle.
-In 2017 and 2018, we received \$2.6 million and \$1.2 million, respectively, in liquidation proceeds from this same investment.
-Management considers these gains in 2017, 2018 and 2019 to be non-core.
+In 2018, we received \$1.2 million in liquidation proceeds from this same investment.
+Management considers these gains in 2018 and 2019 to be non-core.

-Net Realized/Unrealized Gains (Losses) on other real estate owned
+Net Gains (Losses) on other real estate owned

-Valuation adjustments and realized gains and losses related to real estate held for sale were losses of \$5.0 thousand in 2019 compared to losses of \$0.3 million in 2018 and \$2.4 million in 2017.
+Valuation adjustments and realized gains and losses related to real estate held for sale were losses of \$0.1 million in 2020 compared to losses of \$5.0 thousand in 2019 and \$0.3 million in 2018.
+In 2020, these losses relate to net revaluation losses on two properties.
 In 2019, these small losses were attributable to the revaluation of properties offset by the gain on the sale of a property in Bermuda.
-In 2018, these losses were attributable largely to the revaluation of two properties in Bermuda.
+In 2018, these losses were attributable largely to the revaluation of several properties in Bermuda.